zchelalo/sa_auth/README.md

 ### Project cloning
 If you haven't cloned the project yet, you can do so by running `git clone <url>`.
 Once the project is cloned, if you plan to write code or generate code using protoc, make sure to run `npm install` to install the necessary packages locally.
 This will set up autocomplete and ensure you have all the required dependencies for code generation.
+Each of the following steps can be executed by running `npm run setup` (this command should be executed only the first time).

 ### Environment variables
 To configure the environment variables within the project, there is a script in the package.json file called `npm run create:envs`.
 When executed, it will copy the ".env.example" file to a ".env" file.
 If you need to change something, just modify the newly created ".env" file.